House panel, Justice Dept end standoff over Mueller documents

 Barr, the top U.S. law enforcement official and a Trump appointee, on May 2 snubbed the House intelligence committee, which voted to hold him in contempt of Congress for not handing over a full, unredacted Mueller report.

-Last week, Schiff told Barr the Justice Department had failed to comply with a subpoena his committee issued for documents and materials related to Mueller’s investigation.

-In a letter to Schiff on Tuesday, the Justice Department said it was willing to give Intelligence Committee members and staff closed-door access to additional material if Schiff does not move forward with his threats to hold the department in contempt.
+In a letter to Schiff on Tuesday, the Justice Department said it was willing to give Intelligence committee members and staff closed-door access to additional material if Schiff does not move forward with his threats to hold the department in contempt.

+However, a request to the Justice Department from the Senate Intelligence committee for the same materials was still pending, a congressional source said.

 The White House has accused Democrats of playing politics with the congressional probes.
-Spokeswoman Sarah Sanders said on Wednesday the White House has cooperated with Congress.

-“”It’s absurd to say that the White House is engaged in total resistance,” Sanders told reporters.

-Reporting by Doina Chiacu and Mark Hosenball; additional reporting by Susan Heavey; Editing by Bernadette Baum
+Reporting by Doina Chiacu and Mark Hosenball; Editing by Bernadette Baum